Zenika/zenika-career-paths-framework/paths/posture.md

 ### Influencer

-As seen with the previous steps, we value the abilities enabling the positive change of behaviours or capabilities of the people around us.
+As seen with the previous steps, we value the abilities enabling the positive change of behaviors or capabilities of the people around us.
 So, in our path, the ability to share, promote a piece of knowledge or a practice, with a deep analysis on how it works and why, has a significant impact.

 To that end, Influencers should master:
 - the _logos_ (the logical part of the message, we make sense by leveraging the most relevant arguments)